 It’s as if the rose has become bewildered at a certain point.
 It doesn’t know which way to turn, but carries on trying every which way, putting out a mass of feathery feelers that wrap themselves up to form a wispy, mossy green bundle about the size of a golf ball.
 Less commonly, the galls are bright red and green, as on this plant.

-What has happened is that a gall wasp, Diplolepis rosae, has laid 60 or so eggs in a bud or cluster of newly emerging leaves.
-When the larvae hatched and started to nibble, the rose was stimulated into providing a nest and rich food supply of carbohydrates and proteins .
+What has happened is that a gall wasp, Diplolepis rosae, has buried 30 or so eggs in a bud or cluster of newly emerging leaves.
+Each egg has chemically instructed the rose to produce a gall around it, which fused with its neighbours to make a multi-chambered cluster.
+When the larvae hatched and started to nibble, the rose was stimulated into providing rich food supply of carbohydrates and proteins .

 A cross section of a mature gall would reveal a woody interior dotted with cavities eaten out by the developing larvae.
 Later in the season, the moss galls brown as they harden and dry.
 The larvae overwinter snugly in the gall, protected from exposure to wild weather or predators.
 If all goes well, they’ll pupate in spring then emerge from May to August to lay eggs (over 99% are female).
 The wasps are tiny: two of the larger females would easily fit lengthways in a centimetre (and six head to tail in an inch).

-While the galls are sometimes found on domestic roses, they are most commonly found on species roses growing wild, especially plants under stress.
-This was a wild and spindly plant growing in an exposed spot on the edge of farmland between Hoddlesden and Belthorn in Lancashire.
+While the galls are sometimes found on domestic roses, they are most commonly found on Rosa canina and other species roses growing wild.
+This was a spindly plant growing in an exposed spot on the edge of farmland between Hoddlesden and Belthorn in Lancashire.

 If you find a few mossy rose galls on one of your roses, they’ll not do much harm to the plant unless it becomes a severe infestation.
 Roses coexist fairly amicably with worse.
 So the choice is yours – to celebrate diversity and the miracles of nature and let them be, or prune them off.